AndreasxHoehn/Imputation_TimeSeries/README.md

 # Imputation_TimeSeries

-This is a minimum working working example which illustrates how to impute gaps in time series or cross-sectional data
+This is a minimum working example which illustrates how to impute gaps in time series or cross-sectional data

 Based on Amelia's algorithm, it will impute everything that is missing based on everything that is available N times